electronero/electronero/README.md

 ## Contributing

-If you want to help out, see [CONTRIBUTING](CONTRIBUTING.md) for a set of guidelines.
+If you want to help out, join Electronero Network Core Contributors. <a href="https://t.me/electronero">Contact us on Telegram.</a></br>
+See [CONTRIBUTING](CONTRIBUTING.md) for a set of guidelines.

 ## Scheduled software upgrades